Frequently Asked Questions

 How will I receive my financial aid award funds?

 All financial aid is credited by semester.
-One half of the yearly award will be deducted from the assessed charges at fall registration, the other half at spring registration.
+One half of the yearly award will be applied to the assessed charges at the beginning of the Fall term, the other half at the beginning of the Spring term.

 How are Federal Direct Loan funds disbursed?